|

 32. tactician

-a person who is skilled at planning tactics
+a person who is skilled at planning strategies

 By now, Robert Bruce had won the hearts and minds of his countrymen and had proved himself a wise tactician and brave war leader.